-The deadline to submit a Green Sheet proposal for a Spring 2020 course is Friday, March 13, 2020, at 4:30 PM.
+The deadline to submit a Green Sheet proposal for a Spring 2020 course was Friday, March 13, 2020, at 4:30 PM.
 (Note that the deadline was changed to precede Spring Break.)

 Occasionally, Honors students are eager to do more in-depth work in a class for which no Honors component is available.
 In such situations, the Honors Program has a process by which Honors students may petition for Honors credit to be added to the class.
 It’s referred to as the Green Sheet.
 For more information about the Green Sheet, including details on eligibility and the Green Sheet process, please read the Green Sheet Information handout.
 We strongly recommend that you meet with an Honors Academic Advisor to discuss your Green Sheet plans.

 To Green Sheet a course, you must submit the following to the L&S Honors Program:

 - A Green Sheet Proposal Form, signed by both you and the instructor

 - A typed Honors project description with your instructor’s signature (details on the Green Sheet Proposal Form)

 - A Course Change Request Form, signed by both you and the instructor

 IMPORTANT: We will not review your proposal unless your instructor’s signature is on each of the three items listed above (proposal form, project description, and Course Change Request Form).